raiyan-rahman03/CSB_Project/README.md

 1. **OCR Technology Implementation**: Faced difficulties with accuracy and compatibility of various OCR solutions.
 Resolved by choosing Asprise OCR API, which provided the necessary precision.
 2. **Video Chat Integration**: Encountered challenges with Zoom’s API documentation and authentication.
 Successfully integrated ZEGOCLOUD’s video call functionality as an alternative.
+3. **Team Availability and Coordination:** A team member was unable to continue with the project for his personal problem, impacting our timeline.
+We managed this by reallocating their tasks and improving our communication to stay on track.

 ## Accomplishments We’re Proud Of